Our staff

 Lidia Dancu

-Before joining STAR full-time, I worked in a variety of roles in higher education, focusing on widening access and participation in HE for those from disadvantaged and underrepresented backgrounds.
-I have conducted research in refugee participation in education and have ran access to justice projects.
-I hold degrees in Economics and Marketing and in Law and I am an accredited widening access and participation practitioner.
+Before stepping into this role, I worked in a variety of positions in higher education, with a strong focus on widening access and participation for disadvantaged and underrepresented groups.
+I have conducted research on refugee participation in education and over the years, have been an advocate for human rights and fair legal representation.
+I hold degrees in Economics and also in Law, and I am an accredited widening access and participation practitioner.

 Volunteering Coordinator